ArthurPaganoti/ArthurPaganoti/README.md

 # Hi, I’m Arthur Paganoti (Art) 👋

 I’m a 21‑year‑old Computer Science student in my final year.
-I currently work as a developer at **WildMC** (a gaming server), where my main focus has been creating an API to integrate with other applications.
-Although I code frequently, my core interests lie in **networking** and **information security** I enjoy performing various penetration tests, exploring ethical hacking tools and OSINT techniques, and experimenting with network attacks.
-I’m deeply passionate about network and security studies.

 ---

 ## 🛠️ Tech & Tools